wsu718/beluga-frontend/README.md

-This is the pre-launch frontend for Beluga.
+This is the staging frontend for Beluga.